-The American Capitalism Seminar (ACS) is a graduate-level course in Washington, D.C. examining the role of the free market system in fostering innovation and entrepreneurship, and in turn, transforming the U.S. into an economic hegemon.
-Topics covered will include the history of American capitalism; monetary policy and inflation; tax and fiscal policy; and the role of the corporation.
+The American Capitalism Seminar is a graduate-level course in Washington D.C. examining the role free markets play in fostering innovation and entrepreneurship, and in turn establishing and maintaining the U.S. as an economic hegemon.
+Topics covered will include the history of American capitalism, monetary policy and inflation, tax and fiscal policy, and the role of the corporation.

 IDEAL CANDIDATES

 ACS seeks a first-rate cohort of highly committed and driven mid-level professionals (25-35 years old) with a minimum of three years of work or graduate school experience.
-Fellows must be able to attend in-person programming in Washington, D.C. roughly once every three weeks.
+Fellow must be able to attend in-person programing in Washington, D.C.

-This seminar is ideal for those working in government, journalism, think tanks, or other policy-relevant institutions.
-Successful candidates will have a professional background in economy policy, domestic politics, or finance and investing.
+This program is ideal for those working in government, journalism, think tanks, or other policy-relevant institutions.
+Successful candidates will have a professional background in economic policy, domestic politics, or finance and investing.

 Apply for American Capitalism Seminar